onthemarq/dva-project/README.md

 Some supplementary comparison maps are stored in the `dropdown.zip` folder.
 The folder includes `map_by_genre.html` which displays two maps based on the genre selected from the dropdown menu, and a subfolder called `maps` that contains all the raw graphs.
 The `comparison_maps.ipynb` Python notebook generates these comparison maps.

+Additionally, `spotify_data_with_coords.csv` file is the finalized dataset with genre and geographic information, and `CSE 6242 Team #134 Poster.pdf` is our final presentation poster.

 ## Installation
 Install the requirements.txt file using `pip install -r requirements.txt`.
 It's best to use a virtual environment to contain all of the necessary packages into a separate directory.